 “No need,” Allen interjected thickly.
 “This is something we’ll handle on our own.
 But it’s appreciated, Ricardo.”

 Ricardo nodded.
 “Then we may move to the matter at hand.
-In regard to the Campana—”
+In regards to the Campana—”

 A chime rang through the room as Fortuna finally placed down her glass and met her father’s eyes.
 “There’s no point in beating around the bush.
 Ambrose Campana has proposed to me.”